MicrosoftDocs/microsoft-salescopilot-docs/articles/set-up-team-deal-room-template.md

 1. In the **Set up your channels** step:

-    1. Update the channel name, if required, and select a privacy option.
+    1. Update the channel name, if necessary, and select a privacy option.

     1. You can set up a shared channel for collaborating with customers.
 By default, **Include shared channel** is selected.
-Customers and your colleagues are not added to the shared channel.
-Owners of the team can add members to this channel from Microsoft Teams after it is created.
+Customers and your colleagues aren't added to the shared channel.
+Owners of the team can add members to this channel from Microsoft Teams after it's created.

         :::image type="content" source="media/set-channel-deal-room.png" alt-text="Screenshot of set up channel for deal room.":::